mezbafaisal/Financial-Fraud-D/README.md

 # Financial-Fraud-D
-A simple way to find out fraud in financial fraud in large scale within seconds.
+A simple way to find out financial fraud in large scale within seconds.